arixbumaye/rss-ticker/README.md

 ## Acknowledgments

 - Built with Electron
-- Uses electron-updater for automatic updates
+- Uses electron-updater for update notifications